-Flow rates up to 5000 m3/h (755,300 bpd) and differential pressures up to 150 bar (2,175 psi) can be handled.
+Flow rates up to 5000 m/h (755,300 bpd) and differential pressures up to 150 bar (2,175 psi) can be handled.

-With decreasing oil reserves but an increasing oil price, multi-phase pumps offer the possibility to recover efficiently oil and gas from matured fields with low pressure wells.
-Conventional equipment like separators, compressors, individual flow lines, etc. is replaced by an economical multi-phase

-> flow to a central treatment facility through only one pipeline.
+With decreasing oil reserves but an increasing oil price, multiphase pumps offer the possibility to recover efficiently oil and gas from matured fields with low pressure wells.
+Conventional equipment like separators, compressors, individual flow lines, etc. is replaced by an economical multiphase pump unit which also boosts the well flow to a central treatment facility through only one pipeline.
 The vast elimination of flaring contributes to the growing environmental consciousness.
-A small footprint and the low weight makes multiphase pumps particularly
+A small footprint and the low weight make multiphase pumps particularly suitable for the installation on offshore platforms.